Home Articles 12 Volt Battery Compendium

 Using Tesla's Lithium 16v Battery in Older Cars

-Not an option.
+Using a 16v battery in older cars is not viable.
 The new 16v Lithium-Ion battery works with a dramatically re-engineered vehicle.
 New vehicles include a new PCS that is designed to provide most of the power most of the time, unlike older vehicles.
 In addition, the 16v battery has a built in BMS (Battery Management System) that communicates with the vehicle.
 This communication channel and related system software doesn’t exist in cars designed with the AGM battery.

 The power available with the 16v battery, 6.9Ah, is only about 20% of the capacity that an older vehicle expects with an AGM battery.
 So don’t even try to attempt such a change.
 You will quickly end up with a dead battery!